fullstack-hy2020/misc/project.md

 **The project will not be graded untill ALL THREE steps have been completed**

 If you have a private repository, add users mluukkai, outisa and sinikala as collaborators.

+The review takes roughly 4 weeks.
+You will get some feedback on your project as a GitHub issue.